Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 What is the biggest mistake companies make with security awareness training?

-Treating it as a one-time event.
+The biggest mistake I see is treating it as a one-time event.
 A single annual session does not change behaviour.
-Programs that work run monthly modules, track click and report rates, and treat repeat clickers with targeted coaching rather than punishment.
+Programs that work run monthly modules, hold click rates under 5%, and treat repeat clickers with targeted coaching rather than punishment.

 How do you measure whether cybersecurity training is working?